Last Updated: 2/15/23 | February 15th, 2023

-I think to really get a feel for Barcelona you should plan for four or five days.
-While you could see it in less, you’ll do yourself a disservice if you rush your visit.
-This is a city of late night dinners, late morning, and afternoon siestas.
+I think to really get a feel for Barcelona you should plan for at least four or five days.
+While you could see the highlights in less, you’ll do yourself a disservice if you hurry your visit.
+This is a city of late-night dinners and afternoon siestas.

-Life isn’t rushed here and neither should your visit.
+Life isn’t rushed here and your visit shouldn’t be either.

-This 2-5 day itinerary highlights all the best things to see and do and help you organize your visit so you can see it all!
+This Barcelona itinerary highlights all the best things to see and do and can help you organize your visit so you can see it all!

 Barcelona Itinerary: Day 1

 Take a free walking tour

 I love free walking tours.
 I think they are a wonderful way to get to know a new city, see the main sights, connect with a local guide, and learn some history in the process.
 (And, since they are filled with travelers too, they can also be a good way to meet other people.)
 Just be sure to tip your guide at the end!